 Biosketch

-Dr. Barbara Sherwood Lollar, Companion of the Order of Canada, FRS, NAE, NAS, FRSC, FRCGS is a University Professor in Earth Sciences and Normal Keevil Chair in Ore Genesis at the University of Toronto.
-She is Co-Director of the Canadian Institute for Advanced Studies (CIFAR) program Earth 4D – Subsurface Science and Exploration.
-In 2015 she was also named a Fellow of the American Geophysical Union and in 2019, a Fellow of the Geochemical Society and European Association of Geochemistry.
+Barbara Sherwood Lollar, CC, FRS, NAS, NAE, FRSC, FRCGS is a University Professor in Earth Sciences and Dr. Normal Keevil Chair at the University of Toronto and adjunct professor at the Institut de Physique du Globe de Paris (IPGP) Université Paris Cité.
+She is Past-President of the Geochemical Society and Co-Director of the Canadian Institute for Advanced Studies (CIFAR) program Earth 4D – Subsurface Science and Exploration.
+In 2015 she was named a Fellow of the American Geophysical Union and in 2019, a Fellow of the Geochemical Society and European Association of Geochemistry along with fellowship in the Royal Society UK, and the US National Academy of Sciences, and the US National Academy of Engineering.

 Research Interests